realone1online/My-journey/README.md

-Documentation of my journey as i transition into Data analytics and Machine Learning
+Documentation of my journey as I transition into Data analytics and Machine Learning